Vishakha1990/Lambdas/README.md

+# Lambdas - CS 739 project
+This is an extraction from open-lambda-master.zip, which is some version of https://github.com/open-lambda/open-lambda

 # OpenLambda

 OpenLambda is a project dedicated to bringing the Lambda ("serverless") computing framework to the open source world.
 The purpose of this is primarily to provide a platform for the exploration of research questions that serverless computing prompts (see the publication section).